cc-archive/open-ledger/README.md

 ### CommonsDB

-This is the backing store for the overall Open Ledger project: our own collection of metadata about known CC (and later, PD) works, collected in partnership with content providers and in methods consistent with their terms of service.
+This is the backing store for the overall CC Search project: our own collection of metadata about known CC (and later, PD) works, collected in partnership with content providers and in methods consistent with their terms of service.
 (We intend to store only metadata, not actual content